 Thoughts: Improperly fitted parts.
 Does not hold tuning.
 Closed sound.
 Same as other Cecilios.

 Thoughts: Typical student instrument.
 Pegs are hard to deal with on the one I still see most regularly.
 Something feels clunky about the ones I have seen, too.

 Number Seen: 1 violin.

-Thoughts: In my sample size of… one… I found improperly fitted parts.
+Thoughts: In my sample size of… one… I found improperly fitted parts and a rather funny look.
 Does hold tuning and the pegs are easy to deal with!
 See my violin review on a 1/2 size from Rozanna’s Violins.

 Thoughts: Ah, an eBay discount brand.
 Yitamusic cello necks tend to be angled a little high.
 This is a general reputation the necks have, and it was so on mine.
 The violin was a little muddy.
 I have read that pretty much all their instruments need to be taken to a luthier for some adjustments before playing.

 Thoughts: Never seen one from a student, but they have a reputation like Mendini and Cecilio.